Sunday talks & discussion meetings in the Library and online

 ~ ~ ~

-The meetings are suitable for all, whether new to the philosophy or more familiar with it.
-Some Sanskrit words and other terms are used as they are better to describe metaphysical concepts, but there are only a few and are all explained in the Glossary.
+The meetings are suitable for all, whether new to the philosophy or those familiar with it.
+Some Sanskrit words and other terms are used to describe metaphysical concepts, but these are comparatively few, most are in the Glossary.

-If you would like to ask for more details, 020 7723 0688 or 07753 619 953 or email via the contact form.
+If you would like more details, call 020 7723 0688 or 07753 619 953.
+Or email us using the contact form.

 Theosophy and the ULT